-We are a thriving, vibrant and progressive school with Technology specialism status which includes Maths and Science.
+We are a thriving, vibrant and progressive school.
 The school is situated in the Old Town area of Stevenage and has an intake number of 196 with places in great demand.
 We have a large successful Sixth Form whose base is in our separate Sixth Form Centre.
 The school collaborates with 4 other schools across Stevenage creating 'Stevenage Sixth' the largest school based sixth form consortium in Stevenage offering a wide range of options to students.

 Our catchment, a number of wards surrounding the Old Town area, provides a wide range of students, both in terms of ability and in terms of their socio-economic backgrounds.